 With reference to the explanation in completed property section, the cap rate for the Subject Property has been assumed to be 8.5% in line with the available market information applied on the one year forward NOI in the terminal year.
-Owing to the various risks pertaining to the underconstruction/ future development properties, we have considered a risk premium over the discount rate for completed properties to arrive at a discount rate of 13.00% for under-construction / future development properties.
+Owing to the various risks pertaining to the under-construction/ future development properties, we have considered a risk premium of 125bps, to derive the WACC of 12.75% for under-construction / future development properties.
+This is in line with the expectations of international investors investing in similar assets.